Background

 and the preview <div>

 .
-This allows me to set a height class (and any other class for that matter) independently each time I use the GitDown Editor component.
+This allows me to set a height class (and any other class for that matter) independently each time I use the Markdown Editor component.
 I use this to set a smaller height for the summary than for the main content.
 Similarly, you might also have noticed :value="$editorLabel"

 and :value="$previewerLabel"

 .
-These allow me to have some control over the labels from outside the component.
+These allow me to have control over the labels from outside the component.
 This is important when I am editing articles because this component is displayed twice, so I want different labels for each.

 to true